 - Are there items that have no housing within the collection?

 - Are the films on cores or reels?

 - Do you have supplies for processing and re-housing and/or can you purchase them?

 - If limited archival supplies are available, which items are the most important and should be prioritized to be transferred into them?

 In some cases, the organization may have a budget available to order supplies.
 (See the attached list for supplies necessary for film and video collections.)
 In some cases, members of your group may have access to funding or there is a source for funding.
 In other cases, you and the organization will need to work together to solicit donations from archival suppliers and fellow archivists.
 Utilize suppliers you or your organization has existing relationships with, send personalized letters and if possible, follow up with phone calls.
-(See the attached template letter for soliciting donations.)
+SEE: Resources for sample equipment and donation letters.

 Be sure to indicate the size of cans and cores (if working with film); archival grade plastic is preferred.
 Keep in mind that ANY supplies are better than none, but if you’re soliciting donations from suppliers you should be able to acquire polypropylene plastic cores and cans.

 Keep track of your needs and what donations have been promised on a spreadsheet that is accessible to your planning team.
 Arrange to have supplies shipped directly to a contact at the work-site well in advance of the workshop.
 The week before the workshop, check in with this contact to see what has or has not arrived.
 At this point, take note of whatever is missing and try to bring items from your own organizations if possible to fill in the holes.